Welcome to today's edition of the Rush 24-7 podcast.

 And if they do, even that's going to be a bunch of propaganda.

-Economic destruction and the loss of individual liberty and freedom via federal executive branch fiat will be taking place right before our very eyes, although under the cover of darkness.
+Because while all of these platitudes are flowing from the oral cavity of the president, economic destruction and the loss of individual liberty and freedom via federal executive branch fiat will be taking place right before our very eyes, although under the cover of darkness.

-We're going to get to the phones here pretty quickly.
+Gonna get to the phones here pretty quickly.

 First, one more audio soundbite, and it's from Sunday morning.

-ABC's This Week Needs David Brinkley.
+ABC's this week needs David Brinkley.

 This is during the panel discussion.

-George Will with Christiana Amon Poor.
+George Will with Christiana Amanpour.

-You know, we talk about symbolism, what the president needs to do politically, he's moved to the center.
+Amanpour said, you know, we talk about symbolism, what the president needs to do.

 Typical of he hasn't, Christian.